tmr08c/tmr08c.github.io/content/blog/2022/11/livebook-desktop/index.md

 categories: ["elixir", "livebook", "changed opinion"]
 ---

-A few months ago, the Livebook team [announced](https://news.livebook.dev/introducing-the-livebook-desktop-app-4C8dpu) the Livebook Desktop app, which bundles everything necessary to run the Livebook server.
+A few months ago, the Livebook team [announced](https://news.livebook.dev/introducing-the-livebook-desktop-app-4C8dpu) the Livebook Desktop app, which bundles everything necessary to run [Livebook](https://livebook.dev/) locally.
 This bundling provides a low-friction way to get folks exposed to Elixir.
 From the announcement:

 > But imagine someone who's not an Elixir developer.
 They had to either install Docker or Elixir before getting started with Livebook.
 And if they are in their first steps as developers, even using a terminal could be demanding.
 >
 > That's why we built Livebook desktop.
 It's the simplest way to install Livebook on your machine.

-The announcement also notes that, folks already using Elixir may not find the same level of value since installing Livebook is easy if you already have the Elixir tooling in place.
+The announcement also notes that folks already using Elixir may not find as much value since installing Livebook is easy if you already have the Elixir tooling setup.
 After installing it anyway (`brew install livebook`), I agreed with the announcement—it was easy enough for me to install Livebook as is, so I would continue to use the version I installed through Hex and run the server myself.

 ## Becoming a Convert